davidtwco/rfcs/text/0000-build-std.md

 Any `builtin` dependency present in the manifest will disable the implicit dependency on `std`.

+crates.io will accept crates published which have `builtin` dependencies.

 Standard library dependencies can be marked as `optional` and be enabled conditionally by a feature in the crate: